 #7.
 Dwell Time

-Dwell time is often confused with time on page, but there’s one key difference: dwell time accounts for the amount of time a user spends on a page after clicking through from the SERP, while average time on page is simply the average time a user spends on the page coming in from any channel (organic, paid, social, etc.)
+Dwell time is often confused with time on page, but there’s one key difference: dwell time accounts for the amount of time a user spends on a page after clicking through from the SERP.
+Average time on page, on the other hand, is simply the average amount of time a user spends on the page coming in from any channel (organic, paid, social, etc.)

 Despite their differences, the same analysis applies for both metrics.